hikeventures/hikeventures.github.io/_posts/2016-07-19-Packrafting-River-Dee-Scotland-2.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815612786/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1650/25815612786_b90a0983cb_b.jpg" width="681" height="1024" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ... but to slip your hands into the frozen neoprene gloves.
-However, after a few minutes We just decided to paddle without gloves.
+However, after a few minutes of paddling with gloves we just decided to continue paddling without gloves as they were just too cold to wear.
+But first we had breakfast.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211168184/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1566/25211168184_7033bd4e8d_o.jpg" width="1024" height="768" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>